 As promised, I’m sharing photos of another passport I received from my generous friend Marco.
 But this passport is not just a copy – it’s the real thing!

 This passport entitled him to visit England, Portugal, Spain, Italy, Greece, Turkey, Austria, Germany, Switzerland, Prussia, France, and Belgium.
 The stamps fill 49 of 58 pages of the book and span from May 12, 1843, to August 20, 1844.
-Here are a few of the stamps he collected in his travels.
+Here are a few of the marks he collected in his travels.

 The signatures are fabulous!
 Check these out.